Young Leaders Address Climate Change to Local Level

 At the start of the program, only 50 percent of students felt knowledgeable about climate change, and 12 percent felt empowered to make a difference.
 By the end of the program, there was a significant increase, with 97 percent feeling very knowledgeable about climate change, and 91 percent feeling empowered to make a difference.

-The current YCA program is an extension of the 2018 CEC High School Environmental Internship program with a grant from the Morris S. Smith Foundation, Sterling Franklin, Trustee and with support from the City of Burlingame and its sustainability coordinator, Sigalle Michael.
-We began with eight students, all Burlingame residents, who attended five different high schools.
+The current YCA program is an extension of the 2018 CEC High School Environmental Internship program that CEC offered with a grant from the Morris S. Smith Foundation, Sterling Franklin, Trustee, and with support from the City of Burlingame and its sustainability coordinator, Sigalle Michael.
+CEC began with eight students, all Burlingame residents, who attended five different high schools.
 The purpose of the program was to help these students learn about environmental issues and to support them in leading sustainability initiatives at their respective campuses.